spacer only

 The MP3 soundtrack, composed by Isa Suarez, evokes London’s financial history and its relation to the oil industries through the eyes of a financial worker concerned by the collapse of civilisations.
 This requiem for a warming world stars Olivier Award nominee Douglas Hodge, Josephone Borradaile and Deborah Stoddart.

-The opera is produced by PLATFORM and the libretto is written by John Jordan and James Marriott.
+The opera is produced by Platform and the libretto is written by John Jordan and James Marriott.

 Robert Butler reviews And While London Burns here on ashdendirectory.org.uk.